tobya/DocTo/pages/all/ConvertXLSToFileXML.md

 {
-    "title" : "How do I Convert a Microsoft Word Doc to a Open XML Workbook Format? " }
+    "title" : "How do I Convert a Microsoft Excel Spreadsheet to a XML?  " }

-Open XML Workbook Format
+How do I Convert a Microsoft Excel Spreadsheet to a XML?
 ==

 How do I Convert a Microsoft Excel Spreadsheet to a Open XML Workbook Format (XML)?